 What should a woman take for hot flushes after the start of the menopause now that large studies show that taking estrogen and progesterone increases risk for breast cancer, heart attacks and strokes?
 Since taking estrogen is associated with increased risk for breast cancer, most doctors recommend not taking it or if a woman takes it, to take it in the lowest dose for the shortest time.
 Several reports show that hot flushes possibly may be reduced by eating yams, whole grains or soybeans (1a, 1,2,3,4,5,6,7,8,9).
-A male-like estrogen called tibolone may help, but tibolone is not available in North America, even though it has been available in other countries for many years.

 Many women suffer from hot flushes when they start the menopause.
 Their upper bodies, arms and faces feel hot, their skin turns red and they sweat.
 Hot flushes usually last about four minutes and are caused by a down setting of the temperature regulating part of their brain.
 When you have an infection and your temperature rises above 100 degrees, you sweat to cool off.
 However, postmenopausal women suffer hot flushes with any rise in temperature, even if it is a rise from only 96 to 97 degrees Fahrenheit.

 Your body temperature rises and falls in a set pattern each day.
 Your body temperature is usually lowest at 3 in the morning, at around 96 degrees.
 It is highest in the early evening at at around 99 degrees.
 During the course of day and night, your body temperature rises and falls and with every rise, a post menopausal woman may suffer a hot flush.
 Sixty-five to 85 percent of women suffer from hot flushes which persists for five years in 60 percent and for more than 15 years for 10 percent.